werner-scholtz/kalender/README.md

 ### Calendar Views
 There are a few constructors that you can choose from to create a CalendarView.

-1. **Default Constructor** - this constructor will build the correct view (MultiDay, Month) based on the ViewConfiguration you pass it.
+1. **Default Constructor** - this constructor will build the correct view (MultiDay, Month, Schedule) based on the ViewConfiguration you pass it.

 2. **MultiDayView** - this constructor will build a MultiDayView.